sematext/sematext-agent-java/docs/metrics-yaml-format.md

 ```

 ## Extracting tags from JMX ObjectName
 JMX object name consists of two parts, the domain and the key properties.
-For e.g. In case of JVM memory pool, JMX
+For e.g. In case of JVM memory pool,
-object name, each pool has its own JMX object name instance, where the key `name` refers to pool name.
-We have instances
+each pool has its own JMX object name instance, where the key `name` refers to pool name.
+The instances are
-like `java.lang:type=MemoryPool,name=Code Cache`, `java.lang:type=MemoryPool,name=Metaspace`, etc. The pool name can be
+`java.lang:type=MemoryPool,name=Code Cache`, `java.lang:type=MemoryPool,name=Metaspace`, etc. The pool name can be
 extracted as tag by specifying the `objectName` pattern as `java.lang:type=MemoryPool,name=${poolName}` and mapping `poolName`
 placeholder to tag in `tag` definition of observation as shown below.
 ```yaml